 The company has over 120 vegan offerings and makes over 130 gluten-free products, and perhaps the most delicious product they offer is their soup.
 Amy’s Organic Light-in-Sodium Lentil Vegetable is tasty and packed full of fiber from lentils and vegetables.
 It contains celery, onions, carrots, and potatoes and is free of gluten, soy, and lactose.

 Plus, the ingredients aren’t mushy or soggy like most canned soups, and each can have 50% less sodium than typical soups.
 It’s the perfect soup if you’re vegan or simply if you’re homesick.
 No matter the situation, Amy’s Organic Light-in-Sodium Lentil Vegetable is sure to satisfy your soup needs.
-If you’re looking for something organic and without GMOs, this is definitely a good choice.
+If you’re looking for organic canned soup without GMOs, this is definitely a good choice.

 Love and Credit goes to BabbleTop